gisellen/python-snippets/README.md

-# python-snippets
+# python snippets!
-python projects to help me get used to python
+These are some python projects to help me get used to coding in python and experimenting with new frameworks.